Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

-13. Republicans said if President Obama is reelected, the price of gasoline would rise to $5.45 a gallon by January 2015.
+13. Republicans said that if President Obama was reelected, the price of gasoline would rise to $5.45 a gallon by January 2015.

-In fact, Senator Mike Lee of Utah, said if Obama were reelected, the price of gas would reach $6.60 a gallon.
+In fact, Senator Mike Lee of Utah said if Obama was reelected, the price of gas would reach $6.60 a gallon.
 Newt Gingrich, who was running for president in 2012, said Obama’s energy policies, EPA regulations, and failure to approve the XL pipeline would result in $10.00 a gallon gasoline.

 14. Republicans said President Obama would be terrible for the economy.

-Although he inherited the worst economy since the Great Depression, President Obama has presided over the longest continuous period of uninterrupted job growth in American history.
-More jobs have been created under President Obama than under both Bush Presidents combined.
-The stock market has repeatedly set new records during Obama's presidency.
+Although he inherited the worst economy since the Great Depression, President Obama presided over the longest continuous period of uninterrupted job growth in American history.
+More jobs were created under President Obama than under both Bush Presidents combined.
+The stock market repeatedly set new records during Obama's presidency.

-15. Republicans predicted that President Obama’s tax increase on the top 1% in 2013 would kill jobs, increase the deficit and cause another recession.
+15. Republicans predicted that President Obama’s tax increase for the top 1% in 2013 would kill jobs, increase the deficit, and cause another recession.

-You guessed it.
-Just the opposite happened.
-In the two years from January 1, 2013 when that tax increase went into effect, through January, 2015, unemployment dropped from 7.9% to 5.6%, an average of more than 200,000 new jobs were created per month, Wall Street set new record highs and the budget deficit was cut in half.
+You guessed it; just the opposite happened.
+In the four years following January 1, 2013, when that tax increase went into effect, through January 2017, unemployment dropped from 7.9% to 4.8%, an average of more than 200,000 new jobs were created per month, Wall Street set new record highs, and the budget deficit was cut in half.

-Over 5.7 million new jobs were created in that 2 year period.
+Over 5.7 million new jobs were created in the first two years after that tax increase.
 That's more jobs created in two years than were created during the combined 12 years of both Bush presidencies.